shrimayee24/Leetcode-Top-Interview-150/README.md

 I am practicing coding from Leetcode Top Interview 150 questions.
-I have named the files with problem numbers for easier understanding.
+I have named the files with problem numbers for easier searching and understanding.
 Any improvements or suggestions are most welcome!